A HISTORY OF BRADFORD CITY AFC IN OBJECTS

 The introduction of the new logo at Valley Parade was about signalling a new era.
 Chairman Bob Martin also wanted to show that a new regime was in place following the departure of Stafford Heginbotham in November, 1973.
 Martin had assumed power with the promise that he and his fellow directors would introduce new money and new ideas.

-In April, 1974 the Bradford City board decided to rename the club as Bradford Metro FC to signify a fresh start as a united Bradford club.
+In April, 1974 the Bradford City board announced its decision to rename the club as Bradford Metro FC to signify a fresh start as a united Bradford club.
 The timing was in response to the demise of Bradford Park Avenue but the choice of name was inspired by changes in government organisation that year, considered to be radical and ‘modernising’.
 Bob Martin was convinced that the new metropolitan district would bring with it more people who would identify with Bradford and that the sole remaining football club in the district needed to capitalise on the opportunity.
 Like the new club identity, the proposed team colours of amber and brown (the same as the new Bradford authority and its dustcarts) were equally radical.
 However City supporters, backed by former chairman Stafford Heginbotham, were unanimous in rejecting the proposal which the directors were then forced to abandon.

 The ‘bc’ logo took its place on the cover of the programme in August, 1974 displacing the popular City Gent character that had been a feature of the previous eight years.
 As if that was not enough, Martin introduced a predominantly all-white playing strip with solitary claret and amber stripes as a sop to tradition.
 Although white had been the club’s traditional third colour it rankled the sensibilities of the faithful during the course of the next eleven years.